surister/blog/content/blog/ingesting-parquet-cratedb.md

 ---
 ::

-Practically identical with Polars, at least the metrics, the graph shows a different CPU pattern, ram and upload speed is very similar.
+Practically identical with Polars, at least in the metrics, the graph shows a different CPU pattern, ram and upload speed is very similar.

 ## [Parallelizing row groups]{.text-h3}

-My first idea to improve performance further is to parallelize, but how can we parallelize reading different batches?
+A common idea to improve performance further is to parallelize, but how can we parallelize reading different batches?

-If we look at the :elink{type="book-open-page-variant" text="parquet specification" url="https://parquet.apache.org/docs/file-format/"} we see that data is logically split in [Row groups]{.h} so I think we can safely read different groups of data.
+If we look at the :alink{type="book-open-page-variant" text="parquet specification" url="https://parquet.apache.org/docs/file-format/"} we see that data is logically split in [Row groups]{.h} so I think we can safely read different groups of data.

 ::CustomImage{.pt-5}